nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/1-StorageFundamentalsForDBAs.md

 - On the desktop, launch **SQL Server Management Studio (SSMS)** by clicking on the icon

+- ADD STEP TO CONNECT SQL TO WINDOWS1

 <p align="center">
     <img src=../graphics/m1/1.3.1.png  width="90" height="100" >
 </p>